nielsandriesse/rocket-index/README.md

 - To keep the index clean, please don't add all the variations of a given vehicle (e.g. Falcon 9 Full Thrust vs Falcon 9 Block 5).
 - The vehicle must be active or in development (i.e. no retired vehicles).

+### Feature suggestions

+Have an idea for a feature?
+Let me know by [opening an issue](https://github.com/nielsandriesse/rocket-index/issues)!

 ### Photo credits

 Do you see a photo that isn't credited correctly?
 Please let me know or make a pull request to fix it.